RobotLocomotion/pytorch-dense-correspondence/doc/tutorial_getting_started.md

 sudo chown -R $USER:$USER ~/.torch
 ```

-## Step 5: Run the docker image and start an ipython-notebook server
+## Step 5: Run the docker image and start a jupyter notebook server

 ```
 cd pytorch-dense-correspondence/docker
 ./docker_run.py
+terminator ## this will pop open a new window, with a blue background, so you know you're in the docker container use_pytorch_dense_correspondence ## this sets useful environment variables ./start_notebook.py
 ```

+The jupyter notebook will direct you to point a browser window (Chrome/Firefox/etc) to something like:

+`127.0.0.1:8888/?token=603eeac08495233c8f08abbf4caa2c5124da2864ae6f8103`

+## Step 6: Start training a network

+Open the tutorial for training, `dense_correspondence/training/training_tutorial.ipynb`.